-Who Can File a Complaint
+Who Can File the Complaint

-A survivor can file a complaint.
+WHO CAN FILE THE COMPLAINT: A survivor could file the complaint.
 Organizations may also be able to file a complaint, including organizations who have invested time and resources to investigate the VAWA (and potentially other) violations or a group trying to protect its members or clients from VAWA violations.
 This could include but is not limited to a local domestic violence or sexual assault program whose clients and/or housing programs are impacted by a covered housing provider's VAWA violations, a tenant association at a VAWA covered property accused of committing VAWA violations, or a local fair housing program who investigates and devotes resources to stopping VAWA violations.